CuriousEngineer32/Playstation-3-Slim-Refurbishment/README.md

 <br>

 #### 8. Replacing Thermal Compound and CR2032 Lithium Battery
 The CR2032 Lithium Battery inside the PS3 is over 15 years old, and may need replacement.
-The CR2032 battery voltage read ~2.9V on my multimeter, which, indicated the need for a replacement as fresh CR2032 lithium batteries have a terminal voltage of ~3.2V or ~3.3V when new.
+The CR2032 battery voltage on this PS3 Slim read ~2.9V on a multimeter, which, indicated the need for a replacement as new CR2032 lithium batteries have a terminal voltage of ~3.2V or ~3.3V.
 <div align="center">
    <img src="images./IMG_0071.JPG" alt="Alt text" width="50%">

-   Figure 7: Screw Locations for the Motherboard Shielding
+   Figure 10: Thermal Paste Application Example and CR2032 Lithium Battery Location
 </div>

 <br>